dlemstra/Magick.NET/docs/Readme.md

 ## OpenMP

-Magick.NET no longer uses OpenMP because the C++ Redistributable is statically linked.
+Magick.NET does not use OpenMP because the C++ Redistributable is statically linked and the OpenMP library cannot be statically linked.
 OpenMP is used to perform multithreaded operation on an image to increase the performance.
-The best use case for this would be a standalone application.
-Starting with Magick.NET 7.0.7.700 there are extra packages for the x64 build of Magick.NET that has OpenMP support.
-This version requires you to install the [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) on the machine that runs the application.
+The best use case for this would be a standalone desktop application.
+Starting with Magick.NET 7.0.7.700 there are extra packages for the x64 build of Magick.NET that have OpenMP support.

 ## Ghostscript